Last Updated December 2022

 The first step is simply contacting us for your initial consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.

 Making that first phone call can be a confronting task – many of our patients have preferred filling out our online enquiry form.
 We can then contact you with an understanding of the results you are hopeful of achieving and ensure the treatment is appropriate.

-Otherwise, you can phone us directly on 1300 863 824 or book online and complete the provided form.
+You can phone us directly on 1300 863 824 or book online and complete the provided form.